 Country Guide: Kenya

-- Form C-18 Declaration, signed by shipper (Baggage Claim form)
+- Form C-18 declaration, signed by owner of the goods (baggage claim form)

-- The shipper must be present for Customs clearance.
+- The owner of the goods must be present and inspected by Customs clearance.

 - All shipments will be inspected by Customs.

 - All cosmetics, toiletries, perfumes, alcohol, and foodstuffs will be subjected to radioactive analysis which will cost Kshs 3,000 per sample per item.

 - Computers are not classified as personal effects and are subject to tax and duties.

 - All wooden crates need (ISPM-15) requirements.